LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

 Forking RAJA
 ============

-If you are not a member of the LLNL organization on GitHub or not a member of the core RAJA team of developers, then you do not have permission to create a branch in the RAJA repository.
+If you are not a member of the LLNL organization on GitHub and of the core RAJA team of developers, then you do not have permission to create a branch in the RAJA repository.
 This is due to the policy adopted by the LLNL organization on GitHub in which the RAJA project resides.
 Fortunately, you may